AutoUpdatingBSoD/GamersHeaven/README.md

    - Double the hashing bins.
 (512 rather than 256.)
 Added since CUDA is supported, decrease if needed.

-   - Subsample of .5 (1/2)  "Setting this to 0.5 means that XGBoost would randomly sample half of the training data prior to growing trees." - [From the XGBoost Docs on Python](https://xgboost.readthedocs.io/en/latest/parameter.html)
+   - Subsample of .5 (1/2)  "Setting this to 0.5 means that XGBoost would randomly sample half of the training data prior to growing trees." - [From the XGBoost Docs for Python](https://xgboost.readthedocs.io/en/latest/parameter.html)

    - Data weight of .36  (my dataset was roughly 36 falses to 100 trues, yours might be different so adjust here first.